VU-IVM/GlobalInfraRisk/howto/data_preparation.md

 ## Checking Coordinate Reference Systems (CRS)

 Geospatial data is often provided in different coordinate reference systems (CRS).
 The **default CRS for most global datasets is EPSG:4326** ([WGS 84](https://epsg.io/4326)), which represents coordinates in degrees.
-However, many local datasets use **projected coordinate systems** (e.g., UTM or national grids), which use meters instead.
+However, many local datasets use **projected coordinate systems** (e.g., UTM or national grids), which use meters instead. *This is particularly the case when using regional-specific/case study-specific generated hazard data*.
+This data is often created based on regional/national **projected coordinate systems**.

 To ensure consistency, all datasets should be transformed to the same CRS before running **DamageScanner**.